-Field Description Events - Configure wher the location reports are sent Report Interval Time (seconds) Location Report Time Interval The amount of time between location reports (in seconds) Options are: 1 - 65535 0 = Disables location reporting based on a time interval (default) With this option disabled, you can still receive reports based on distance traveled or the vehicle being stationary for a configured time.
-(See Report Interval Distance (meters) on page 315 and Stationary Vehicle Timer (minutes) on page 316.)
+Field Description Events - Configure wher Events - Configure when the location reports are sent Report Interval Time (seconds) Location Report Time Interval The amount of time between location reports (in seconds) Options are: 1 - 65535 0 = Disables location reporting based on a time interval (default) With this option disabled, you can still receive reports based on distance traveled or the vehicle being stationary for a configured time.
+(See Report Interval Distance (meters) o page 308 and Stationary Vehicle Timer (minutes) on page 309.)
 You can also use an AT Command to set this value.
-For more information, see PPTIME on page 587.
+For more information, see PPTIME on page 576.
 Note: Your cellular carrier may impose a minimum transmit time.
-Report Interval Distance (meters) Location Report Distance Interval in meters The distance (in meters) that the vehicle (or device) travels between sending location reports Options are: 40 - 65535 Note that setting the resolution near the low end of the range may result in incorrect reports as a result of location jitter (i.e. apparent motion caused by the inherent inaccuracy in location measurements).
-0 = Disables sending location reports based on a distance interval (default) With this option disabled, you can still receive reports based on time passed or the vehicle being stationary for a configured time.
-(See Report Interval Time (seconds) on page 315 and Stationary Vehicle Timer (minutes) on page 316.)
-You can also use the AT Command, PPDISTM, to set this value.
-For more information, see page 583.
-Note: An an additional AT Command, PPDIST, allows you to configure the location report distance interval in 100 meter units.
+Deport Interval Distance Location Deport Dictance Interval in meters Report Interval Distance (meters) Location Report Distance Interval in meters The distance (in meters) that the vehicle (or device) travels between sending location reports Options are: 40 - 65535 Note that setting the resolution near the low end of the range may result in incorrect reports as a result of location jitter (i.e. apparent motion caused by the inherent inaccuracy in location measurements).
+0 = Disables sending location reports based on a distance interval (default) Note: An an additional AT Command, PPDIST, allows you to configure the location report distance interval in 100 meter units.
 This option is only available through AT Commands.
-For more information, see page 583.
+For more information, see page 572.
 Note: If the report interval time and report interval distance fields are both set, location reports are sent when either interval is reached.
 For example, if the time interval is reached, a location report is sent even if the distance is not reached.
 Conversely, if the vehicle travels the specified distance, a location report is sent even if the time interval was not reached.